When you buy through our links, we may earn a commission. Learn more.

 The speaker’s quality, size, and kind will change the amount of power used.

-Some larger outdoor RV speakers will use as much as 100 watts each while smaller inside speakers will use only 50 watts each.
+Some larger outdoor RV speakers will use as much as 100 watts each.
+Smaller inside speakers will use only 50 watts each.

-Either way, the power usage adds up and it’s something to think about when you are dry camping and trying to save on power.
+Either way, the power usage adds up.
+It’s something to think about when dry camping with limited battery power.

 TV Antenna Booster